 - What are the goals of quality management?

 - Quality management - Advantages for companies

 - What are the tasks of quality management?

 Who needs quality management?

 Every organization that wants to be successful in the future is dependent on quality management in some way, regardless of their industry or size.
-A systematic quality management (QM) helps you to implement goals and measures efficiently and effectively.
+Systematic quality management (QM) helps you to implement goals and measures efficiently and effectively.
 A positive side effect is that you develop a comprehensive understanding of quality through targeted quality management.
 You understand your customers better, you continuously improve the range of services you offer, and you therefore safeguard your competitiveness over the long term.

-The term quality is thousands of years old already and relatively abstract.
+The term quality is thousands of years old already, and relatively abstract.
 With the introduction of the international "conceptual standard" ISO 9000, the term was made more tangible for companies.
 It forms the basis for the correct understanding and implementation of the international quality management standard ISO 9001 and defines quality management as

 "coordinated activities for managing and controlling an organization with regard to quality".